Skip to content

 1. No Written Tenancy Agreement

 This is the biggest one.
-If a landlord wants a handshake deal or "we'll sort the paperwork later," walk away.
-A written tenancy agreement is your legal protection in Gibraltar.
+If a landlord wants a handshake deal or promises to sort the paperwork later, that is a serious warning.
+A written tenancy agreement is your legal protection in Gibraltar under the Landlord and Tenant Act 1983.
 Without one, you have no proof of what was agreed, no clear terms on deposit return, and limited recourse if things go wrong.

 Any legitimate landlord will have a proper tenancy agreement ready.
-It should cover rent amount, payment date, notice periods, deposit terms, and what happens at the end of the tenancy.
+It should cover rent amount, payment date, notice periods, deposit terms, and conditions at the end of the tenancy.
+If none is offered, keep looking.

 2. Pressure to Pay Before Viewing

-In a tight market, scammers and opportunistic landlords sometimes request holding deposits or first month's rent before you've even seen the property.
+In a tight market, scammers and opportunistic landlords sometimes request holding deposits or first month's rent before you have even seen the property.
 Never pay anything before an in-person inspection.
-This applies to overseas applicants too, even if you're relocating and viewing is difficult.
+This applies to overseas applicants relocating from the UK or elsewhere, even when arranging a visit is difficult.

 The overseas tenant trap

-People relocating to Gibraltar from the UK or elsewhere are particularly vulnerable to paying before viewing.
-If you genuinely cannot view in person, ask for a video call walkthrough with the landlord live on the call.
+People relocating to Gibraltar are particularly vulnerable to paying before viewing.
+If you genuinely cannot visit in person, ask for a live video call walkthrough with the landlord visibly on screen the whole time.
 Anyone refusing this should be treated with suspicion.

 3. Rent Significantly Below Market Rate

 Gibraltar rental prices are well-established.
-If you see a two-bedroom flat in Ocean Village or Europort listed at substantially less than the going rate, ask why.
-Common reasons include:
+If you see a two-bedroom flat in Ocean Village, Queensway Quay, or Europort listed at substantially less than comparable properties currently on Property Gibraltar, the main local aggregator, ask why.
+Anything dramatically below the going rate typically signals one of the following:

-• Property in poor condition (damp, old fittings, noise issues)
+• Property in poor condition (damp, dated fittings, persistent noise from neighbouring units)

-• A difficult landlord trying to attract desperate tenants
+• A difficult landlord trying to attract tenants who will not ask questions

-• Scam listings using real photos from another property
+• Scam listings using real photos copied from another property

-• Undisclosed problems the landlord hopes you won't notice until after signing
+• Undisclosed problems the landlord hopes you will not notice until after signing

 4. The Landlord Won't Let You Inspect Properly

-A rushed viewing where you're ushered through quickly and discouraged from opening cupboards, checking the water pressure, or looking at the boiler should put you on alert.
+A rushed viewing where you are ushered through quickly and discouraged from opening cupboards, checking water pressure, or looking at the boiler should put you on alert.
 You have every right to inspect thoroughly.
-Check for damp patches, test all taps and appliances, look at the condition of windows and seals.
+Check for damp patches, test all taps and appliances, look at the condition of windows and seals, and check any communal areas covered by the service charge.
+A landlord who resists this level of scrutiny before you sign is unlikely to be cooperative once you are locked in.

 5. Vague or Disputed Deposit Rules

-Gibraltar landlords typically require one to two months' deposit.
+Gibraltar landlords commonly require one to two months' deposit.
 Be wary of:

-• Landlords asking for more than two months upfront without explanation
+• Landlords asking for more than two months upfront without a clear explanation

 • No written inventory of the property's condition at move-in

-• Verbal promises that "we'll sort the deposit properly later"
+• Verbal promises to sort the deposit arrangement properly later

-• Refusal to do a check-in report documenting the state of the flat
+• Refusal to produce a check-in report documenting the state of the flat

 Document everything at move-in

-Take dated photos of every room, every wall, every appliance.
-Email them to the landlord within 24 hours of moving in.
-This simple step has saved countless tenants from having their deposit stripped for pre-existing damage.
+Take dated photos of every room, every wall, and every appliance.
+Email them to the landlord or agent within 24 hours of moving in.
+This step protects tenants from being charged for pre-existing damage that was there on day one.

 6. Landlord Is Unresponsive Before You Even Sign

-If a landlord takes days to respond to viewing requests or ignores questions about the tenancy terms before you've even committed, that behaviour will only get worse once you're locked in and they have your deposit.
-Responsiveness before signing is a reliable indicator of how they'll handle maintenance requests and problems during the tenancy.
+If a landlord takes days to respond to viewing requests or ignores questions about tenancy terms before you have even committed, that pattern tends to get worse once you are locked in and they hold your deposit.
+Responsiveness before signing is a reliable indicator of how they will handle maintenance requests and problems during the tenancy.
+Test it deliberately by asking a specific question about the property and noting how long a reply takes.

 7. No Proof of Ownership or Right to Let

-It sounds extreme, but fraudulent rentals do happen.
-If you're paying significant sums, it's reasonable to ask for evidence that the person offering the rental is the legal owner or an authorised agent.
-Legitimate landlords won't be offended by this.
+Fraudulent rentals do happen.
+If you are paying a significant sum, it is entirely reasonable to ask for evidence that the person offering the rental is the legal owner or an authorised agent.
+Land Property Services Gibraltar holds leasehold and tenure records, and any legitimate landlord will not be offended by a sensible question about ownership.
+If they are, that reaction is itself a red flag worth taking seriously.

 8. Utilities or Service Charges Not Clearly Defined